My Favorite: 0 projects

 Comment 2

-The answer is no, it does not.
+The answer is no, should not.
 The customer can buy property at once having paid VAT at 5% rate.
-As far as utility bills are concerned, they may be submitted to VAT Department at a later period (within 6 months) upon their receipt.

 Contact Us How Can We Help?